rob040/LEDmatrixClock/README.md

 Editing the **Settings.h** file is not required but optional to get different default values.
 All settings and API Keys are managed from the Web Interface.

-* Open Weather Map free service API key: http://openweathermap.org/  -- this is used to get weather data and the current time zone from the selected City.
+* Open Weather Map free service API key: http://openweathermap.org/  -- this is used to get weather data and the current time zone from the set Geo Location.
 This API key is required for correct time.
+Registration is required to obtain the API key.

 **NOTE:** The settings in the Settings.h are the default settings for the first loading.
 After loading you will manage changes to the settings via the Web Interface.
 If you want to change settings again in the settings.h, you will need to erase the file system on the Wemos or use the `Reset Settings` option in the Web Interface.

 ## Web Interface
 The Marquee Scroller uses the **WiFiManager** when it can't find the last network it was connected to, it will become an **Access Point Hotspot** -- connect to it with your phone at http://192.168.4.1/ and you can then enter your WiFi connection information.<br>
-When the **WiFiManager** is activated after power-up, the scrolling LED display shows the following message:
+When the **WiFiManager** is activated after power-up, the scrolling LED display shows the following message:<br>
-   **`v1.2.3  IP: 192.168.4.1  Wifi Manager Started...
-Please Connect to AP: ESP-XXXXXX password: MyESP-XXXXXX` And finally it displays:
+`   v1.2.3  IP: 192.168.4.1  Wifi Manager Started...
+Please Connect to AP: ESP-XXXXXX password: MyESP-XXXXXX`<br>
-   **`wifi`
+And finally it displays:<br>
+`   wifi`<br>
+While the WiFiManager Access Point is active.<br>
-Where "XXXXXX" are device specific hex characters.
+The above "XXXXXX" are device specific hex characters.

-After connected to your WiFi network it will display the IP address assigned to it and that can be used to open a browser to the Web Interface.
+After connected to your WiFi network it will, after power-up, display the IP address assigned to it and that can be used to open a browser to the Web Interface.
 You will be able to manage your API Keys through the web interface.

 The default user / password for the configuration page is: admin / password